If you were to open any legal document related to the maritime industry, one term that would catch your attention is “lien”.

 The Relation Between “In Rem” Litigation and a maritime lien

-In Rem is brought against the vessel, cargo, freight, or equipment attached to the ship (attached legally, not physically).
+In Rem action, it is brought against the vessel, cargo, freight, or equipment attached to the ship (attached legally, not physically).
 The reason for a convoluted system of Admiralty Law for such claims is because of the ease with which a guilty party can be assigned.

 For instance, the organizational leadership that manages a shipping company is not comprised of a single shipowner.
-Rather, there are multiple individuals led by a chairperson.
+Instead, there are multiple individuals led by a chairperson.
 Certain smaller vessels can have a single shipowner, in which case the same “in rem” proceedings apply.

 Instead of a time-intensive investigation to identify the liable shipowner and the responsible parties, the liability is attached to the vessel.
 While owners and operators might change, the ship alone remains constant and can be identified easily for legal proceedings.